Recommended Blending Equipment For:

 Ross serves the requirements of the Pharmaceutical industry, in virtually every industrialized country around the world.
 We have the experience and production capacity that no other manufacturer of specialty mixing and blending equipment can match.

 In the USA alone, we operate five plants, an analytical laboratory and a vigorous R&D program.
 Overseas, Ross pharmaceutical equipment is being built in our own factories in China and India.
 Typical applications include mixing, blending, particle size reduction, emulsification, homogenization, powder induction, vacuum processing and more.

-Specifications that define a mixer built for a food industry application reflect a combination of industry standards, and the mixing functions needed for that particular application.
+Specifications that define a mixer built for a pharmaceutical application reflect a combination of industry standards, and the mixing functions needed for that particular application.
 A sub-micron emulsion, for example, requires high-shear agitation, vacuum and usually a heat-transfer system.
 The size of the mixer is determined by the throughput required.
-To guard against batch-to-batch contamination, CIP and SIP capabilities are available, along with such devices as air-purged seals and custom designed discharge valves.
-To ensure a high degree of repeatability, and to document the production of every batch, we often add a control system with data-logging capability.
+To guard against batch-to-batch contamination, CIP and SIP capabilities are usually designed in, along with such devices as air-purged seals and custom designed discharge valves.
+To ensure a high degree of repeatability and to document the production of every batch, we often add a control system with data-logging capability.

 The close connection between specific performance requirements and equipment features is the logical starting point for equipment design.
 But today, the challenge of specifying and designing a high-performance mixer is more than a two-dimensional process.
 We regularly address performance needs that are much broader than one particular mixing application.
 In fact, we often custom design pharmaceutical equipment to meet production needs that have not yet been imagined.